Jets get 3 on power play, rout Flyers 7-1

-Josh Morrissey didn't let a two-game absence affect his play.
-Not that much of anything was going to slow the Winnipeg Jets on Sunday.

-Morrissey returned from a lower-body injury and scored one of Winnipeg's three power-play goals, and the Jets got goals from seven players while routing the Philadelphia Flyers 7-1.
+Josh Morrissey scored one of Winnipeg's three power-play goals and the Jets got goals from seven players while routing the Philadelphia Flyers 7-1 on Sunday.

-"I woke up this morning, felt awesome, came to the rink and went through the routine and everything was good to go," said Morrissey, who extended his point streak to three games.

 Kyle Connor, Brandon Tanev, Dustin Byfuglien, Blake Wheeler, Bryan Little and Tyler Myers also scored for Winnipeg (18-9-2).